janaSunrise/Autoencoder-Image-Pytorch/README.md

 This project has 3 main sections.

-- `src/` Contains the python scripts for training the ML Models.
+- `src` Contains the python scripts for training the ML Models.
-- `notebooks/` contains the jupyter notebooks with explanations and the outputs of our end goal.
+- `notebooks` contains the jupyter notebooks with explanations and the outputs of our end goal.

 ## Contributing